Sanlc10/megaline_customer_revenue_analysis/README.md

 ---

-# Telecommunications Plan Revenue Analysis - Megaline (EN) 🚀
+# Telecommunications Plan Revenue Analysis - Megaline🚀
 This data analysis project investigates the behavior of Megaline telecom operator's customers to determine which of their prepaid plans, Surf or Ultimate, generates more revenue. 💰 The primary goal is to provide valuable insights to the commercial department for optimizing advertising budget allocation. 🎯

 Data from 500 Megaline customers in 2018 was analyzed, including their location 🗺️, the plan used 📞, the number of calls made 🗣️, and text messages sent ✉️.
 The analysis focuses on identifying consumption patterns and statistically determining which plan contributes more average revenue. 📊